release-it/release-it/README.md

 ## Links

-- Since v11, [release-it supports plugins](https://github.com/release-it/release-it/issues/501), so virtually any
-  functionality can be added to your release process.
-- For **updates**, see [CHANGELOG.md](./CHANGELOG.md) for major updates, and [releases](https://github.com/release-it/release-it/releases) for a detailed version history.
+- See [CHANGELOG.md](./CHANGELOG.md) for major/breaking updates, and
+  [releases](https://github.com/release-it/release-it/releases) for a detailed version history.
 - To **contribute**, please read [CONTRIBUTING.md](./CONTRIBUTING.md) first.
 - Please [open an issue](https://github.com/release-it/release-it/issues/new) if anything is missing or unclear in this